Opera TruckOpera Truck

 Imagine an evening when the sun dips behind the town hall and a stage unfurls across the square.
 Lights warm up, an intimate cast appears, and the first lines of a new play reach an audience gathered on repurposed seating and grassy terraces.
 The same vehicle will be elsewhere next week, unfolding another story, another sound, another chance for people to meet art where they live.
 Simple, mobile, and boldly generous, the scene truck turns every stop into a stage and every audience into a neighborhood of participants.

-Nicolaos Nicolaou is a Greek/Danish architect and industrial designer (from the Royal Danish Academy) with base in Copenhagen, Denmark.
+Nicodesign is founded and run by Nicolaos Nicolaou, a Greek/Danish Architect and Industrial Designer (educated from the Royal Danish Academy) with base in Copenhagen, Denmark.

 Share your ideas with the world